-- March 8 Politico publishes an in-depth interview with Oleksandr "Alex" Bornyakov, Ukraine's deputy minister of digital transformation.
+- March 8, 2022 Politico publishes an in-depth interview with Oleksandr "Alex" Bornyakov, Ukraine's deputy minister of digital transformation.
 Bornyakov describes the country's cyber campaign using, among other things, the so-called IT Army of Ukraine.
 "We are the first in the world to introduce this new warfare.
 And it's powerful, yet simple at the same time ...
 It's impossible to disrupt it or break it down."
 He also discusses using cryptocurrencies to raise money.
 "I like the global financial and banking systems.
 I use Apple Pay and everything like that.
 But in wartime, you have to make decisions very fast, and crypto allows us to avoid waiting days for bank transfers.
 So, you can immediately use the funds ...
 We have several funds now."
-Those funds currently are worth \$65 to \$70 million. ('We Are the First in the World to Introduce This New Warfare': Ukraine's Digital Battle Against Russia POLITICO) - March 8 A detailed Wired article analyzes leaked messages and files from the Conti group to assess its apparent support for Kremlin policies.
+Those funds currently are worth \$65 to \$70 million. ('We Are the First in the World to Introduce This New Warfare': Ukraine's Digital Battle Against Russia POLITICO) - March 8, 2022 A detailed Wired article analyzes leaked messages and files from the Conti group to assess its apparent support for Kremlin policies.
 The piece concludes: "Members of the hacker gang may act in Russia's interest, but their links to the FSB and Cozy Bear hackers appear ad hoc."
 In one April 2021 exchange, Mango, a Conti manager, asks another senior group member called Professor: "Do we work on politics?"
 Later, Mango asks: "I mean, are we patriots or what?"
 "Of course we are patriots," Professor replies.
-(Conti Leaks Reveal the Ransomware Group's Links to Russia | WIRED) - March 9 NATO Secretary General Jens Stoltenberg delivers a speech at the Ottawa Conference on Security and Defence in which he declares "Russia has shattered peace in Europe ...
+(Conti Leaks Reveal the Ransomware Group's Links to Russia | WIRED) - March 9, 2022 Ukrainian telecom provider Triolan is the target of a cyberattack.
+(Cyber Peace Institute, "Ukraine: Timeline of Cyberattacks...," cited in Lin-Russian Cyber Operations in Ukraine-Cyber Defense Review-2022-fall.pdf) - March 9, 2022 Microsoft alerts the U.S. government about their discovery of destructive malware on Ukrainian networks, according to Anne Neuberger, deputy national security advisor for cyber and emerging technology, later.
+(Opinion | How Far Would Biden Go in a Cyberwar Against Putin?
+The New York Times (nytimes.com)) - March 9, 2022 NATO Secretary General Jens Stoltenberg delivers a speech at the Ottawa Conference on Security and Defence in which he declares "Russia has shattered peace in Europe ...
 President Putin's war is not only against international law, it seeks to destroy the entire international rules-based order."
 In a follow-up discussion, Stoltenberg replies to a question about Russian cyber and disinformation activity: